Novhorod-Siverskyi: History

+Points of interest

 Architecture

 Despite historic disasters, the town has preserved many architectural monuments, and a branch of the Chernihiv State Historical and Architectural Reserve had been established, which since 1990 has become a separate historical-cultural reserve named after The Tale of Igor's Campaign.
 The town has managed to maintain random planning in its landscape.
 The boundary of the town historical center remains vague.

 Tourist attractions are located on two high capes divided by ravines: the ensemble of Savior-Transfiguration Monastery and the town centre.
 The architectural monuments of state significance are scattered on five separate areas which compose the territory of the preserve.
 The biggest area is the territory of Savior-Transfiguration Monastery.
-The other areas are Dormition Cathedral, the wooden St. Nicolas Church, a triumphal arch, and shopping arcades.
+The other areas are Dormition Cathedral, the wooden St. Nicolas Church, a triumphal arch (1786–1787), and shopping arcades (early 19th century).

 There are constructions and residential buildings from the 18th and 19th centuries in the town centre.
 The main point of interest in the town is the former residence of the Chernihiv metropolitans, the monastery of the Saviour's Transfiguration.
 It features a Neoclassical cathedral (1791–1796, designed by Giacomo Quarenghi), 17th century stone walls, and several ecclesiastic foundations dating from the 16th century.
-Other landmarks include the Cossack Baroque Assumption Cathedral, a triumphal arch (1787), and the wooden church of St. Nicholas (1760).
+Other landmarks include the Cossack Baroque Assumption Cathedral (late 17th century), a triumphal arch dedicated to a visit by Catherine II (1787), and the wooden church of St. Nicholas (1760).

+Archeology

+A Late Paleolithic (Madelenian) site with three gigantoliths, a modified mammoth rib and remains of rich fauna was discovered near the city.

+Demographics

+As of the 2001 Ukrainian census, Novhorod-Siverskyi had a population of 15,029 inhabitants.
+In terms of ethnicities, almost 95% of the population are Ukrainians, while 5% claim to have a Russian background.
+When being asked about their primary languages, almost 66% of the population claimed to be native Ukrainian-speakers, while 34% spoke Russian, which can be attributed to the proximity to the Russian border.
+Novhorod-Siverskyi has the highest incidence of native Russian-speakers of any settlement in the entire Chernihiv Oblast with a population of more than 10,000 inhabitants.
+The exact ethnic and linguistic composition was as follows:

+Economy

+Novhorod-Siversky is a centre of food industry, hemp processing, as well as textile and construction industries.